Manchester, John Rylands Library, MS Lat. 53

 Request Info

-The manuscript has an interesting provenance.
-Many recent research has revealed the previously unknown whereabouts of the manuscript between the fifteenth and nineteenth centuries.
-The manuscript’s path can be traced from its Neapolitan origin to England, through the libraries of the French household, the Duchy of La Vallière and the ‘Napoleon of booksellers’, Bernard Quaritch, after whom the manuscript was owned by William Morris, an avid bibliophile, who had an obvious professional interest in the aesthetics of illumination.
-It was sold to Morris with a suggestion that it might be the work of renowned German/Italian illuminator Gioacchino de Gigantibus.
-However, further stylistic investigation may question this attribution.
-William Morris then sold the manuscript (he bitterly regretted parting with it) and it was purchased by the 26th Earl of Crawford for £42.
+Recent research has clarified the manuscript’s trajectory from its Neapolitan origins to England, tracing its passage through French collections, including the library of the Duchy of La Vallière, and through the hands of the “Napoleon of booksellers,” Bernard Quaritch.
+The manuscript was subsequently owned by William Morris, an avid bibliophile with a professional interest in the aesthetics of illumination; it was sold to him with a suggestion that the decoration might be by Gioacchino de Gigantibus, an attribution now open to question on stylistic grounds.
+Morris later sold the manuscript—an act he reportedly regretted—and it was acquired by the 26th Earl of Crawford for £42.

 Request Info / Price